AbsaOSS/living-doc-generator/DEVELOPER.md

 ## Run Unit Test

-Unit tests are written using Pytest framework.
-To run alle the tests, use the following command:
+Unit tests are written using the Pytest framework.
+To run all the tests, use the following command:
 ```shell
 pytest --ignore=tests/integration tests/
 ```

 You can modify the directory to control the level of detail or granularity as per your needs.

-To run specific test, write the command following the pattern below:
+To run a specific test, write the command following the pattern below:
 ```shell
 pytest tests/utils/test_utils.py::test_make_issue_key
 ```